Board of Directors - Officers

 Summer Theatre, Theatre Hopkins, Fells Point Corner Theatre, Vagabond Players, and others.
 In 2018 he and his wife Barbara, moved to Southport, NC when he retired.
 After appearing in a play at Thalian Association he was so lucky to become involved with Brunswick Little Theatre.
 He has been on the board for over 2 years and was the board president in 2022.
 He was fortunate to act in Once Up a Mattress and A Christmas Carol and directed Jack Benny's Not 39 Anymore, Summer Shorts, Miracle on South Division Street, and co-directed Over the River and Through the Woods.

-Debbie Wood - Treasurer
+Dave Bracken - Treasurer

 Deborah Skillman - Secretary